Developing the Next Significant Gold Deposit in Russia

 Vladimir Pakhomov is a Managing Partner and Partner at Olympia Capital, an asset management and merchant banking firm specializing in investment opportunities primarily in Russia and CIS.
 He was also the Investment Director with Onexim Group.
 He graduated from the Moscow Institute of International Relations and is CFA Charterholder.

-*Disclaimer: The profile provides information which was sourced and approved by Orsu Metals in order to help investors learn more about the company.
-Orsu Metals is a client of the Investing News Network (INN).
-The company’s campaign fees pay for INN to create and update this profile page, to which links are placed on Investingnews.com and channel newsletters.
+*Disclaimer: This profile is sponsored by Orsu Metals Corp.
+(TSXV:OSU).
+This profile provides information which was sourced by the Investing News Network (INN) and approved by Orsu Metals Corp., in order to help investors learn more about the company.
+Orsu Metals Corp. is a client of INN.
+The company’s campaign fees pay for INN to create and update this profile.